The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Machine Learning Closures

-For the Braginskii closure, the authors used a supervised learning method, using the lower-order moments of the density, velocity, the velocity gradients and the temperature at different points as input features; the target variables were the diagonal components of the viscosity tensor.
-For the Hammett-Perkins closure, the authors used the temperature at points in the domain as the input and mapped these to values of the heat flux for the outputs.
-For the Guo-Tang closure, the authors generate training profiles of the magnetic field and the ambipolar potential for use as inputs, and train the network to match the three components of the heat flux.
+For the Braginskii closure, the lower-order moments (density, velocity, velocity gradients, and temperature) served as inputs, with the diagonal components of the viscosity tensor as targets.
+For the Hammett-Perkins closure, temperature values at grid points were mapped to heat flux values.
+For the Guo-Tang closure, profiles of the magnetic field and ambipolar potential were used as inputs and the three components of the heat flux as targets.

-The authors investigated three different neural network architectures in the study: A fully connected neural network, a locally connected neural network and a convolutional neural network.
-The authors found a link between the performance of the different network architectures and the inherent spatial locality of the target closure model, indicating a link between the connectedness of the network and the spatial locality of the target model.
-In particular, it was found that for spatially local closures, such as the Braginskii closure, networks with less connectivity perform best, and for closures that are spatially non-local, such as the Guo-Tang closure, a fully connected network is required.
+Three architectures were compared: a fully connected network, a locally connected network, and a convolutional network.
+The central finding was a direct link between the spatial locality of the target closure and the optimal degree of network connectivity: spatially local closures, such as the Braginskii model, were best captured by networks with restricted connectivity, whereas the globally non-local Hammett-Perkins closure required a fully connected architecture.
+This correspondence between closure locality and network connectivity provides guidance for selecting architectures in future data-driven closure work.
+It should be noted that this study was conducted entirely offline: the trained networks were evaluated against the analytic closure outputs but were not embedded into a running fluid solver.
+Integration of a trained neural-network closure into a plasma fluid simulation was first demonstrated by \citet{wang_deep_2020}, as discussed below.

-The work by \citet{maulik_neural_2020} was significant in its investigation into how the different architectures for the neural network affected performance.
-An interesting aspect of this investigation was the difference in the collisional and collisionless regimes, and the fact that the neural networks were able to capture both from the respective closure relations.
-This review is chiefly interested in collisionless astrophysical plasmas, but the findings of the closure locality and network connectedness will be of relevance to any future work seeking to use neural networks to learn closure relations from kinetic data.

-In the study by \citet{wang_deep_2020}, the authors present a deep learning approach, using a multilayer perceptron (MLP) trained on a kinetic Landau-fluid closure with collision and periodic boundary conditions, to be used as a surrogate model.
-An interesting aspect of this study is the integration of the closure model into a plasma fluid simulation.
+The first online test of a neural-network closure came from \citet{wang_deep_2020}, who trained a multilayer perceptron on a kinetic Landau-fluid closure with collisions and periodic boundaries and embedded it in a fluid simulation.

-The training dataset for the deep learning model is generated directly from the Landau fluid closure model, which reduces to the Hammett-Perkins closure in the collisionless limit. \citep{wang_landau-fluid_2019}
+The training dataset was generated from the Landau fluid closure model, which reduces to the Hammett-Perkins closure in the collisionless limit \citep{wang_landau-fluid_2019}: